-We are pleased to present you with the 2013 Iowa Farm and Rural Life Poll Summary Report.
-This year’s survey was completed during February and March 2013 by 1,209 Iowa farmers.
-The 2013 Farm Poll survey focused on a range of issues that are important not only to agriculture but to all Iowans.
-Topics included climate change and agriculture, perspectives on herbicide-resistant weeds and Bt-resistant corn rootworm, and management of soil health, including soil compaction.
-The survey also posed a number of questions about rented land.
-Download PDF
+We are pleased to present you with the 2014 Iowa Farm and Rural Life Poll Summary Report.
+This year’s survey was completed during February and March 2014 by 1,090 Iowa farmers.
+The 2014 Farm Poll survey focused on on a range of issues that are important to Iowa’s agricultural communities and all Iowans.
+Topics presented in this summary report include farm succession plans, the role that professional advisers play in decision making, use of information and communications technology, and quality of life.

 The Iowa Farm and Rural Life Poll was established in 1982 to provide timely and relevant information on agriculture and rural life.
 Generally known simply as “The Farm Poll,” it is an annual survey of Iowa farmers.
 It is a cooperative project between the Iowa State University Agriculture and Home Economics Experiment Station, ISU Extension Service and the Iowa Department of Agriculture and Land Stewardship.
 The annual survey is managed by ISU Extension Sociology.
 The overall objective of the Farm Poll is to understand how the ongoing changes in Iowa’s agriculture and rural areas affect farmers and rural society as a whole.